CWood-sdf/pineapple/README.md

 ## Speed

-Nothing is loaded until the plugin is opened with the command `Pineapple`, meaning that you can't script the plugin until it is opened.
-The whole point of this is so that it adds very little time to startup.
+Pineapple is designed to minimally interrupt your startup time.
+Nothing is loaded until the plugin is opened with the command `Pineapple`.

 ## Requirements